Sign-up for our newsletter for exclusive charter information, offers, sailing tips and much more!

 Dinner: A farewell dinner will be held at the marina restaurant or another chosen location.
 Sleep aboard at the marina.

 Please note: Due to weather it may be necessary to change the order of the itinerary, the number of days in one location or visit other islands.
-The flotilla leader is responsible for the comfort of the flotilla yachts and it is within the flotilla leader's jurisdiction to change the sequence of stops and ports if necessary due to inclement weather conditions.
+The flotilla leader is responsible for the comfort of the flotilla yachts and it is within the flotilla leader's jurisdiction to change the sequence of stops and ports if necessary due to inclement weather conditions or safety and experience of the flotilla sailors.
 Should light winds prevail, sailing vessels are advised to motor in light winds to ensure vessels arrive in port by sunset.